gchous/crypto-python-project1/otp_cipher/README.md

 The result of the encryption must **not** be displayed in bits, but instead converted back into **Latin characters** using the same table.

-Below is the encoding table (from page 20):
+Below is the encoding table:

 | | |
 |------|------|